solidusio/solidus/guides/source/developers/customizations/overview.html.md

 # Overview

-Solidus's flexibility allows changing every part of the store, both the storefront part (also called frontend) and the admin panel (also called backend).
+Solidus is very flexible.
+It allows you to customize every part of the store, both the customer-facing storefront part (also called "frontend") and the admin panel (also called "backend").

-There are different levels of customizations, some of them are very easy to implement, even for inexperienced developers, others may require a solid understanding of the Ruby and Ruby on Rails ecosystem, which are the language and the framework that power Solidus, respectively.
+Some customizations are very easy to implement, even for inexperienced developers.
+Others may require a solid understanding of the Ruby and Ruby on Rails ecosystem, which are the language and the framework that power Solidus, respectively.
+This guide will provide a brief introduction to the different types of customization that are possible using Solidus.

-### Table of Content
+### Table of Contents

 - [Learn How to Customize the Storefront][storefront]
 - [Learn How to Customize the Admin Panel][admin]
-- [Learn How to Customize the Solidus Classes][decorators]
+- [Learn How to Customize Solidus Classes][decorators]
-- [Learn How to Customize the Assets][assets]
+- [Learn How to Customize Assets][assets]
-- [Learn How to Customize the Permissions][permissions]
+- [Learn How to Customize Permissions][permissions]
-- [Learn How to Customize Model Attributes][attributes]
+- [Learn How to Customize Attributes][attributes]
+- [Learn How to Customize Mailers][mailers]

 [storefront]: customizing-storefront.html
 [admin]: customizing-admin.html